Pandalism/pandalism.github.io/_posts/2019-11-01-magnetic-finger-implant.md

 ## Implant

-I have no tattoos, and only ever had my ears pierced, so I was unsure how i'd deal with the whole implantting things under my skin aspect.
+I have no tattoos, and only ever had my ears pierced, so I was unsure how i'd deal with the whole implanting things under my skin aspect.
 In the end its quite simple:
 - Anaesthetise with analgesic cream
 - Disinfect skin
 - Disinfect magnet